Mount Tambora: Chronology of the eruption

-What was first thought to be the sound of firing guns was heard on 10 and 11 April on Sumatra island (more than 2600 km away).
+What was first thought to be the sound of firing guns was heard on 10 and 11 April on Sumatra island (more than 2600 km away), and possibly over 3350 km away in Thailand and Laos.

 The eruptions intensified at about 7:00 p.m. on the 10th.
-Three columns of flame rose and merged as the mountain became a flowing mass of liquid fire.
+Three plumes rose and merged.
 Pieces of pumice of up to 20 cm in diameter rained down at approximately 8 p.m., followed by ash at around 9–10 p.m.
 The eruption column collapsed, producing hot pyroclastic flows that cascaded down the mountain and towards the sea on all sides of the peninsula, wiping out the village of Tambora.
 Loud explosions were heard until the next evening, 11 April.
 The veil of ash spread as far as West Java and South Sulawesi, while a "nitrous odor" was noticeable in Batavia.
 The heavy tephra-tinged rain did not recede until 17 April.
 Analysis of various sites on Mount Tambora using ground-penetrating radar has revealed alternations of pumice and ash deposits covered by the pyroclastic surge and flow sediments that vary in thickness regionally.

 The eruption is estimated to have had a Volcanic Explosivity Index of 7.
 It had 4–10 times the energy of the 1883 Krakatoa eruption.
 An estimated 100 km3 of pyroclastic trachyandesite was ejected, weighing approximately 1.4×1014 kg.
 This has left a caldera measuring 6 to 7 km across and 600 to 700 m deep.
 The density of fallen ash in Makassar was 636 kg/m3.
 Before the explosion, Mount Tambora was approximately 4300 m high, one of the tallest peaks in the Indonesian archipelago.
 After the eruption of 1815, the maximum elevation was reduced to 2851 m.